cncf/glossary/content/en/runtime.md

 Container runtimes are a necessary component of container orchestrators such as Kubernetes.
 They handle the container lifecycle, meaning X, Y, and Z.
-Runtimes also manage hardware resources and automate [??], taking care of all these operating system-level actions. thus, they are responsible for launching, managing, and terminating containers.
+Runtimes also manage hardware resources and automate [??], taking care of all these operating system-level actions.
 Over time different container runtime products evolved, leading to the OCI Specification, which became the standard for container runtimes.